ooftv/oof-pi-stream/README.md

 I downloaded the image here:
 https://osmc.tv/download/

-And installed with:
+I got the following command from the osmc_installer_log.txt and ran it.
+This will byte for byte copy the source (if) over the output source (of).
+So be careful with the command, and be sure to know that whatever is on the destination disk will be destroyed.
+This is intended to be written to a microSD card that can be totally overwritten.

+sudo dd if=/path/to/img_file of=/dev/destinationdisk bs=1m conv && sync
+ex:
-sudo dd if=/Users/lorenrisker/Downloads/OSMC_TGT_rbp2_20201019.img of=/dev/rdisk2 bs=1m conv=sync && sync
+sudo dd if=/Users/myusername/Downloads/OSMC_TGT_rbp2_20201019.img of=/dev/rdisk2 bs=1m conv=sync && sync

 # Basic Configuration of OSMC:
 You'll need a keyboard for initial setup.
 Make sure to enable ssh and note the IP address.
 Login will be osmc / osmc (now that you know the defaults, change it first thing with the passwd command).